pranav-P92/AWS-SAA/README.md

 | Viewer Response | Before response sent to user |
 | Origin Request | Before request goes to origin |
 | Origin Response | Before response cached |

-👉 This gives more flexibility than CloudFront Functions.

 **Example Use Case**